hmcts/ops-runbooks/Certs/certificates.md

-# How to Create or Renew SSL Certificates using LetsEncrypt
+# How to Create or Renew SSL Certificates using Let’s Encrypt

 #### Scenario Description
 The Platform Operations team currently manages certificates for: